 Follow the stand mixer instructions until it's time to knead.
 Stir the dough with a wooden spoon until all the ingredients are incorporated.
 The dough will be very sticky.

 When the dough is ready, transfer it onto a floured surface, divide it into four equal parts.
 Shape each part into a tight round.

 Roll each part into a 12-inch circle and cut each circle into 8 wedges.
 Sprinkle chocolate chips over the surface of each wedge.
 Roll each wedge like a crescent roll, starting with the bottom of the triangle and ending with the point.

-To bake: Grease a baking sheet or line with parchment or a silpat mat.
-Place frozen rolls on prepared sheet.
+To bake: Place the frozen rolls on prepared sheet.
 Allow to thaw and rise for five hours or until doubled in size.
-Preheat oven to 375 ° and bake rolls for 12-15 minutes, or until lightly browned.
+Preheat oven to 375 °, brush with cream and sprinkle with sugar and then bake the rolls for 12-15 minutes, or until lightly browned.
 Cool on wire racks.